 Government responses to reports of the Committee can be transmitted in two ways; either by means of an Executive Minute (in those cases where the Committee's recommendations address administrative matters) or by means of a Government response (where the Committee has had policy recommendations).

 An Executive Minute is usually received by the Committee within six months of the tabling of a report.
 It is the Committee's practice to authorise publication of Executive Minutes on its website as soon as practicable after they are received.
-The Committee also tables in Parliament, at least annually, a compendium of the Executive Minutes it has received.
+The Committee also regularly tables in Parliament, a compendium of the Executive Minutes it has received.

 The receipt and tabling of Executive Minutes gives the Committee an opportunity to comment on the departmental responses.
 Ultimately, if the Committee is dissatisfied with the contents of a particular Executive Minute, it may decide to re-open its inquiry.